Cheesecake with Cherry Topping

 Blend cream cheese and sugar in processor until smooth.
 Add eggs, one at a time, and blend.
 Add flour, sour cream, and vanilla and blend once more.
 Pour into cooled crust and bake at 350º for 45 minutes.
 Some brown spots may appear on the top.
 This doesn't bother me as I prefer a somewhat dryer texture, and I cover them up with cherries anyway.
 Cool on a rack for 30 minutes, then cover loosely and refrigerate for 1 hour before adding the topping.
 Carefully run a sharp knife around the pan to loosen any stuck crust (don't worry if some falls off ) and release sides of the pan.

 5 cups frozen dark sweet cherries

 1 1/2 tablespoons water

-Put gelatin in small bowl, pour water over and let sit to soften.
-Put cherries (un-thawed), sugar and lemon juice in saucepan and bring to a boil, gently stirring.
+Put gelatin in a small bowl, pour water over and let sit to soften.
+Put cherries (un-thawed), sugar, and lemon juice in a saucepan and bring to a boil, gently stirring.
 Reduce heat and simmer for a few minutes until cherries are warm all the way through.
 Remove from heat and take out 1/4 cup of cherry juice (save and combine with sparkling water for a tasty beverage).
-Add gelatin mixture to cherries, stir gently to dissolve and let cool down for 15 minutes or so.
+Add gelatin mixture to cherries, stir gently to dissolve, and let cool down for 15 minutes or so.
 Carefully spoon cherries on top of cooled cake, then drizzle juice over the top evenly.
 Cover and chill for another 2-3 hours or overnight.
-Take out of refrigerator 20 minutes before serving.
+Take out of the refrigerator 20 minutes before serving.